 This recipe is already gluten-free, dairy-free, and vegan as written, but it can also be accommodated for other allergies.

-• Soy-Free: use chickpea miso and coconut aminos in place of the tamari to make this soy-free.
+• Soy-Free: Use chickpea miso and coconut aminos in place of the tamari to make this soy-free.

-• Nut-Free: use tahini or sunflower seed butter in place of the peanut butter.
+• Nut-Free: Use tahini or sunflower seed butter in place of the peanut butter.

-How to make the creamy peanut sauce noodles
+How to make creamy peanut sauce noodles

 Bring water to a boil and pour over the dry noodles to rehydrate while you make the sauce.